 In the meantime, I am reiterating my offer of a one-hour conversation with you, your clients or other business owners who could use a sounding board at this time – whether for input on urgent problems, thinking through strategy in order to come out of the crisis or to focus on building/rebuilding value if working toward a sale.

-This year of challenges marks my 20th year in practice as a consultant, coach and exit strategist; helping clients grow, solve problems, build value and work on exit strategy.
-I would be happy to explore how my 20 years of experiences with other clients – and how they are addressing this situation – might provide insights and help your business survive & thrive!
+I have enjoyed 20+ years in business transactions, exit planning, consulting and coaching – helping business owners grow, solve problems, build value and sell.
+I would be happy to explore how my experiences with other clients might provide insights and help your business survive & thrive!

 Stay Healthy & Safe!